image Testing Refunds

-2. Create a refund for the payment using magic values.
+2. Create a refund for the first payment.

 Use the following parameters: